Temporary Covid-19 Town Centre Mobility Plan for Ennis

 This shows the locations where measures were put in place to facilitate social separation as set out in the Government Covid-19 Guidelines.

-This shows the proposed layouts at Bank Place and Francis Street in more detail and the proposed additional loading bays at Abbey Street Carpark and Friars Walk Carparks.
+This shows layouts at Bank Place and Francis Street in more detail and additional loading bays at Abbey Street Carpark and Friars Walk Carparks.

-This the proposed layout at Abbey Street, Francis Street with the auto track lines for delivery trucks to define the required alignments.
+This shows layout at Abbey Street, Francis Street with the auto track lines for delivery trucks to define the required alignments.